gbmhunter/MClide/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v8.0.0.0 2014/01/13 Added logging funnctionality to clide-cpp.
+v8.1.0.0 2013/01/13 Added assignable call-back function variable to the Rx class for when there is an unrecognised command.
+You can use this to do your own event handling.
+It also passes a 'char*' to the unrecognised command.
+Added unit test file 'NotRecognisedCmdCallbackTests.cpp' for making sure the callback works as expected. v8.0.0.0 2014/01/13 Added logging funnctionality to clide-cpp.
 Currently added to only the 'Clide::Rx' class.
 Added unit tests for logging functionality ('LoggingTests.cpp').
 Added the '-std=c++0x' compiler flag to the Makefile so that I can use 'enum class xxx' (strongly-typed enumerations). v7.0.1.0 2014/01/10 Added 'const' qualifier to input variable to 'RxBuff::Write()'.
 Improved comments to 'Rx::Run()' in 'Clide-Rx.hpp'. v7.0.0.0 2014/01/09 Added new 'RxBuff' class as a front-end input buffer for the 'Rx' engine.
 Characters can be written to the RxBuff, and RxBuff will call Rx::Go() automatically when it detects the end-of-command character, and clear the buffer, ready for more input.
 Added unit test file for this feature (test/RxBuff.cpp).
 Also fixed recent dates in the README changelog.
 Started using new naming scheme (dropping the Clide from the start of the filename).
 Modified Makefile for automatic dependency generation for 'test/' folder.